luxedo/jekyll-theme-potato-hacker/README.md

 This is a simple theme I made to my portfolio/blog https://armlessjohn404.github.io/ There are four different categories of pages for this template:
 * Main page `index.md` in the root.
-* About page `about/index.md`
+* About page `_about/index.md`
 * Blog posts `_posts` folder.
 * Dropdown menu projects `_projects` folder.

-The dropdown menus are generated based on the YAML data in the files.
+The dropdown menus are generated based on the [front matter](https://jekyllrb.com/docs/front-matter/) data in the files.
 Use the `dropdown` attribute to chose where the page will be placed.
 ```yaml
 ---
 layout: page